BGCG/project1/README.md

 This W3 school page was helpful in reminding me of all the display parameters I can use and there meaning - https://www.w3schools.com/cssref/pr_class_display.asp

 I had some difficulties aligning the labels in the form element to the inputs - I found the reply from Byron on stack overflow really helpful, who suggested to use display: in-line-block; to the label in CSS to align the label with the input element - https://stackoverflow.com/questions/4309950/how-to-align-input-forms-in-html

+Advice for putting aira-label in div elements was found here - https://stackoverflow.com/questions/40555111/what-is-the-best-way-to-use-a-background-image-on-a-div-yet-remain-accessible

 Love running project -